acolborgJC/password_hashing_automation_assignment/README.md

 This was developed on Python 3.6.5

-PyCharm 2018.1 was used to develop the autmation suite
+PyCharm 2018.1 was used to develop the automation suite

 Automation was tested on macOS High Sierra